LinuxCommandLibrary

 -i

-Displays the installer package name for each listed package.
+Show installer package name for each

 -u

---user <USER_ID>
+--user USER_ID

 DESCRIPTION